 These symptoms may indicate conditions such as a blood clot or skin infection.
 Additionally, see your doctor if your symptoms do not resolve on their own.

 An online doctor provides medical advice instantly without needing an office visit.
-DrHouse has several providers available for online doctors visits within 15 minutes.
-Additionally, DrHouse offers same-day in-person online doctor appointments through the app.
+DrHouse has several providers available for online doctor visits within 15 minutes.

 Key points to remember about cankles include: